GoogleCloudPlatform/gcsfuse/docs/semantics.md

 Note that if an inode does not exist in GCS, this nonexistent state is not cached in type cache.
 If an application needs to read nonexistent folders frequently, it could become a performance bottleneck as the nonexistent folder lookup request will hit GCS every time.
-To alleviate that, the tuning falg `--enable-nonexistent-type-cache` can be set.
+To alleviate that, the tuning flag `--enable-nonexistent-type-cache` can be set.

 **Warning**: Using type caching breaks the consistency guarantees discussed in